 Over 178 million Americans are missing at least a single tooth.
 It’s tempting sometimes to save the expense and hassle of replacing a missing tooth, but that can have negative implications for your overall dental health.
 A dental bridge is a great way to replace a missing tooth or teeth and improve your smile.

-Why do I need to replace my missing teeth?
+Why you may need to replace your missing teeth

 It’s tempting to put off replacing a missing tooth, particularly if it’s a molar that isn’t readily visible.
 But that’s a bad idea for a variety of reasons.
 First, teeth stay put due to the pressure placed on them by neighboring teeth.
 When a tooth is missing, the adjacent teeth tend to slide over into the gap.
 This creates alignment and bite problems.